From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 Harrogate Turkish Baths and Spa

 Turn your day indoors into a day of indulgence with a trip to the Turkish Baths and Spa in Harrogate.
-Although this is no ordinary spa.
-The Moorish design has been restored to its former glory with vibrant glazed brickwork, painted ceilings and ornate tiles in every room.
-It’s a stunning place to relax and float between heated chambers, relaxation beds and personalised treatments.
-Just because it’s wet outside, doesn’t mean you can’t enjoy a good soak indoors.
+This is not your ordinary spa, oh no. The Moorish design has been restored to its former glory with vibrant glazed brickwork, painted ceilings, Islamic arches and ornate Italian mosaics in every room.
+It’s a stunning place to relax and float between heated chambers, steam rooms, plunge pools and relaxation beds with a host of personalised treatments to boot.
+Because even though it’s wet outside, that doesn’t mean you can’t enjoy a good soak.

 Harrogate Turkish Baths and Spa, Parliament Street, Harrogate, North Yorkshire, HG1 2WH.
 Spa days cost from £100 per person including full use of the facilities, lunch and a treatment, individual sessions start from £19.